-Figure 1: T1 hypointense (top row left) oval, subcortical lesion with corresponding FLAIR hyperintense signal (top row right) and faint rim of incomplete (horse-shoe) enhancement (bottom row left).
-Notice the mildly increased cerebral blood volume on MR perfusion imaging (bottom row right) along the medial margin.
+Figure 1: T1-hypointense (top left), oval, subcortical lesion with corresponding FLAIR-hyperintense signal (top right) and faint rim of incomplete (horseshoe) enhancement (bottom left).
+(Bottom Right) Note the mildly increased cerebral blood volume on MR perfusion imaging along the medial margin.
 The incomplete rim of enhancement and low T1 signal is fairly classic for a tumefactive, demyelinating lesion.
-While perfusion can be mildly increased along the periphery of the lesion, it is often much less than would be expected with a high grade glioma.
+Although perfusion can be mildly increased along the periphery of the lesion, it is often much less than would be expected with a high-grade glioma.

-Figure 2: Tumefactivedemyelinating lesions are often large and masslike, demonstrating FLAIR hyperintensitythroughout the lesion (top row left – sagittal, top row right, bottom row left - axial).
-These lesions commonly involve the corpus callosum (top row left, top row right - arrow) and are often confused for lymphoma or glioblastoma.
-As is common for lesions of demyelination, there is vague incomplete peripheral enhancement on post-contrast imaging (bottom row right).
+Figure 2: Tumefactive demyelinating lesions are often large and masslike, demonstrating FLAIR hyperintensity throughout the lesion (top left [sagittal]; top right and bottom left [axial]).
+These lesions commonly involve the corpus callosum (top left and top right, arrows) and are often confused for lymphoma or glioblastoma.
+(Bottom Right) As is common for lesions of demyelination, there is vague incomplete peripheral enhancement on postcontrast imaging.

 - Probable autoimmune-mediated demyelination in which environmental factors affect genetically susceptible individuals

 - Activated T cells attack myelinated axons